Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-deploy-space.markdown

 *Description:*

 Deploys a Space in a stateful Processing Unit.
 If you run the command without defining any options, a non-clustered Space is deployed.

 *Example Request:*

 ```bash
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: text/plain' 'http://localhost:8090/v2/spaces?name=mySpace&partitions=3&backups=true&requiresIsolation=true'
 ```
-This example deploys a Space named **mySpace** with high availability, 3 partitions and isolation.
+This example deploys a Space named **mySpace** with high availability, three partitions and isolation.

 *Options:*